NACLab/ngc-learn/docs/walkthroughs/demo3_classify.md

 comparable to what was reported in (Whittington &amp; Bogacz, 2017).

 Note that the folders of interest to this demonstration are:
-+ `demos/demo3/`: this contains the necessary simulation script
++ `walkthroughs/demo3/`: this contains the necessary simulation script
-+ `demos/data`: this contains the zipped copy of the MNIST database arrays
++ `walkthroughs/data`: this contains the zipped copy of the MNIST database arrays

 ## Using an Ancestral Projection Graph to Initialize the Settling Process

 We will start by first discussing an important use-case of the `ProjectionGraph` -- to initialize the simulated iterative inference process of an `NGCGraph`.
-This is contrast to the use-case we saw in the last two demonstrations where we used the ancestral projection graph as a post-training tool, which allowed us to draw samples from the underlying directed generative models we were fitting.
+This is contrast to the use-case we saw in the last two walkthroughs where we used the ancestral projection graph as a post-training tool, which allowed us to draw samples from the underlying directed generative models we were fitting.
 This time, we will leverage the power of an ancestral projection graph to serve as a